RecallIO/chatwithmemory-py/README.md

 ```bash
 python chat_gui.py
 ```
-The top area shows the conversation while the lower panel displays the latest recalled summary from RecallIO.
+The top area shows the conversation while the lower panel displays the latest recalled facts from RecallIO.